pghvlaans/yalpack/README.md

 	* libcheck: Checking for binaries and yalpack packages using dynamic libraries matching a search term
 	* libprecise: Checking for binaries and yalpack packages using a particular dynamic library
 	* pkglist: Providing a list of yalpack-installed packages
-	* pkgfind: Use search terms or exact file paths to determine which package provided matching files, directories and symlinks
+	* yalfind: Use search terms or exact file paths to determine which package provided matching files, directories and symlinks

 In addition, the following utility scripts can be found in /usr/share/yalpack:
-* newfiles: Update the NEWFILES directory to reflect currently-existing files; optionally manage .new files.
+* newfiles: Update the NEWFILES directory to reflect currently-existing files; optionally, manage .new files.
 * restore-yalpack: Regenerate the yalpack data directory using a package tree backup in case of data loss or other accidents.
+* backups: Set up a parallel package tree in the backup locations, if necessary.
+Can be used in case of data loss or changes to /etc/yalpack.conf.

 When building from source with the objective of installing a yalpack package, please remember the following considerations: